TurkHosting/coolify-demo-app/README.md

 1. Log in to your Coolify instance
 2. Go to **Projects** > **New Resource** > **Application**
 3. Select **Public Repository** or connect your Git provider
-4. Enter your repository URL
+4. Enter your repository URL: `git@github.com:TurkHosting/coolify-demo-app.git`
 5. Select the branch to deploy (e.g., `main`)

 ### Step 2: Configure Build Settings